refinedev/refine/.changeset/clever-beans-pretend.md

 - `auditLog` is renamed to `audit`.
 - `route` in `options` is now deprecated for the new routing system.
 If you want to define a custom route for a resource, you can define such routes in action definitions.
 - Parents are not included in the routes by default.
 If you want to inclue parents in the routes, you need to define action paths explicitly.
+- `identifier` can be passed to the resource definition to distinguish between resources with the same name.
+This is useful when you have multiple resources with the same name.

 ### Nested routes